beepscore/RunsLister/README.md

 Swift has similar index(of:).
 To solve by writing very little code, could get startIndex via index(of: number).
 Get endIndex by reversing array, endIndex ~ array.count - reversed.index(of: number).
-Note reversed() implementation may have been optimized, it might simply traverse backwards instead of rewriting.

 ### Tests
 For more info see SortedListRunCounter and SortedListRunCounterTests.